Cash on Delivery (COD) or Payment on Delivery (POD) has been and still is one of the go-to payment option for millions of people buying things online.

 - Bank transfer (done on the spot)

-Until payment is made, the product still legally “belongs” to the vendor or delivery company — and the rider is just holding it.
-If the customer refuses to pay or isn’t around, the item goes back.
-No money exchanged.
-No deal closed.
+Until payment is made, the product still legally “belongs” to the vendor or delivery company.
+If the customer refuses the item or isn’t available, the item is returned.

 Why Cash On Delivery Became Popular (Especially in Developing Markets)